mjaysonnn/SpotVerse/running_scripts/README.md

      number_of_instances = 3
      ```
    - These settings allow you to specify the EC2 instance type and the number of instances to run in each region.
-   - **Note**: As an example, the configuration includes a sleep time to simulate the start of an instance.
-Later, you can replace the sleep command with your actual startup script (in ec2 script and lambda code) to execute the tasks required.
+   - **Note**: The example configuration includes a sleep time to simulate the instance startup.
+You can replace the sleep command with your actual startup script (in the EC2 script and Lambda code) to execute the necessary tasks.

-### Execution

-Here’s the updated section with the additional instructions:

----

 ### Execution